 I selected “Wait for the Fix.”
 What is the fix and when will we receive it?<

-The fix is a short extension cable that is compatible with the out of spec sensor connector and will securely connect the sensors to the monitors.
-We expect it to take approximately four weeks to build and are currently working with manufacturing to flesh out the timelines.
+The fix is a short extension cable that is compatible with the out-of-spec sensor connector and will securely connect the sensors to the monitor.
+We are currently working with manufacturing to clarify the timelines.

-Why do I have to replace the whole unit, why not just swap out the sensors?
+Why do I have to replace my Sense monitor and not just the sensors?

 Even though your monitor is not affected, we need to swap out both the monitor and the sensors because we calibrate these as a paired set.
-Your replacement will be sent with a new monitor paired to the new sensors.
+We will replace both your Sense monitor and affected sensors.
 It is very important that your electrician replace both items in order to ensure system accuracy.

 If I have Sense Solar, are the solar sensors also affected?

-No. If you have Sense Solar, your electrician will only need to replace the monitor and the standard set of sensors.
+No. If you have Sense Solar, your electrician will only need to replace your Sense monitor and the standard set of sensors.
 You will not need to replace the solar sensors because these were produced at a different time than the monitor sensors and due not require calibration.
 The issue is isolated to one small batch of monitor sensors only.

 What are you doing to prevent this from happening?

 Although we conduct rigorous quality tests during manufacturing, this problem only occurs after repeatedly connecting the sensor to the monitor.
-(It was connected in the factory for testing, and then again in your home.)
 We are now developing additional quality tests to address this during manufacturing.
-We are also conducting new signal tests to verify the performance of all installed monitors.
+We are also conducting new signal tests to verify the performance of all currently installed Sense monitors.